-Attach clean, purged gauges to the suction service port on the compressor.
-This is the blue capped tube stub.
+Attach clean, purged gauges to the suction service port on compressor.
+This is the bluecapped tube stub on the compressor.
 It is not necessary to connect to the high-pressure port when starting a new system.
 This is provided to aid in fault diagnosis.
-Evacuate the system and perform the "Evacuation Leak Check" and "Leak Check" as in the "R-134A Engine Drive Manual".